marwa23-rgb/DoctorNotes_AI_Helper/README.md

 Technologies and tools used in this project include:

-OpenAI API for natural language understanding and extraction Python for scripting and integration
+1)OpenAI API for natural language understanding and extraction 2)Python for scripting and integration
-Natural Language Processing (NLP) for text cleaning and analysis Regular Expressions and Pattern Matching for identifying clinical entities ICD-10 Classification Standards for code assignment
+3)Natural Language Processing (NLP) for text cleaning and analysis 4)Regular Expressions and Pattern Matching for identifying clinical entities 5)ICD-10 Classification Standards for code assignment

 By reducing the administrative burden and enhancing the accuracy of clinical documentation, this solution enables healthcare teams to devote more time to direct patient care and improves the efficiency of healthcare data workflows.
 ___________________________________